 Do you know how to put lights on a Christmas tree?

 It’s true.
 I have a system when it comes to putting lights on our Christmas tree so it glows.
 But just hear me out.

 Growing up, we would throw the tree up and wrap the lights around it.
 I would stand on one side and my mom would stand on the other, and we would loop the lights around the tree, encasing it in lights.
 Not until I was older did I grow to not really like that look.
 It just looks too messy to me.
 And the tree doesn’t glow like I think a Christmas tree should.

 Enter Martha Stewart.
 I was watching her show a few years back when she demonstrated how to put lights on a Christmas tree.
 Martha said that you should wrap each branch with lights.
 Eureka!
 Now, Martha demonstrated on a real tree, which would be more difficult to execute than the type of artificial tree we have.

 First, put on the bottom layer of branches.
-I wrap each branch– going up and down the branch with the lights.
+Then, wrap each branch– going up and down the branch with the lights.

-Then, I put on the next layer of branches and add the lights using the same technique I used on the first layer of branches.
+Then, put on the next layer of branches and add the lights using the same technique I used on the first layer of branches.

-I keep doing this all the way up to the top.
+I keep doing this all the way up to the top of the tree.

 Of course, my last strand of lights were dead, and I didn’t feel like running to the store at 8:00 PM.
 Needless to say, I’ll be finishing the tree tomorrow.

 But that, my friends, is how I put lights on my Christmas tree.
 No more light-lassoed Christmas trees.
 The whole tree glows and the strands of lights aren’t barely as noticeable as with the lasso method.